UM-Fencing/UM-Fencing.github.io/content/join.md

 Those traveling should also bring money for food.
 (Lunch is provided by the team.)

 In addition, those who compete will need a full set of fencing gear, including weapons, body cords, a glove, jacket, knickers, socks, and underplastron.

+# Constitution
+Our [constitution](../constitution.pdf) (PDF) describes all club policies in detail.
+If you're interested in how we run our club, please read the constitution.